Islamic State 'beheads US hostage Steven Sotloff'

 Unable to hit back militarily against America's jets, Islamic State has responded with a form of information warfare that it knows will horrify most people in the West.

 Secondly, by threatening to murder a British hostage, IS shows it makes little or no distinction between the US and Britain as its enemy.
-This is despite Britain so far restricting itself to dropping aid to refugees and flying in supplies to the Kurdish military, leaving air strikes to the Americans.'Arrogant policy'
+This is despite Britain so far restricting itself to dropping aid to refugees and flying in supplies to the Kurdish military, leaving air strikes to the Americans.

 The video, entitled "A second message to America", is about two-and-a-half minutes long and was apparently recorded in a desert.